A Quiet Place for Water

 Using an accounting framework called a triple bottom line assessment, EWEB paid $30,000 for a consultant to draft locations for water tanks at E. 40th Avenue, spokesperson Joe Harwood says.
 Large projects like water tanks are funded through bonds, he adds

 By installing two tanks now, EWEB is saving $1.4 million, according to EWEB’s March 30 Record of Decision, but it’s a change in what was initially presented to the public last year.

-Construction of the tanks could take up to three years, which means missing the 2023 deadline to decommission the out-of-code water reservoir at College Hill, according to EWEB.
+The tank and pipeline at E. 40th Avenue will be completed by the end of 2023, which will allow EWEB to decommission College Hill by the 2023 deadline set by the Oregon Health Authority, according to Harwood.
+Construction at 40th E. Avenue, including landscaping, fencing, site grading and backfilling, could continue beyond 2023.

 If EWEB had continued with installing one tank now and a second in 10 years, it would have cost $21.3 million and a total of four years over a 10-year period, Harwood says.
 So the neighborhood only has to have a disturbance over one time span and reduces truck trips on Patterson and Hilyard streets.
 “This is the right thing to do environmentally, socially and economically,” he adds.

-Note: This article has been updated